Case Study:

 The first iteration of Matches tested whether Carriers would notice and engage with potential loads, moving beyond legacy table patterns that crowded the interface and created cognitive overload.
 I wasn’t thrilled with the use of the Oreo effect to draw attention, feeling the dark surfaces were overused and diluted hierarchy, but Product won the argument and we used it to test engagement.

-Based on these insights, the second iteration refined the experience to three focused cards, highlighting both load and lane interest while maintaining a clear action hierarchy.
-This balanced visibility and discoverability, letting Carriers explore opportunities without feeling overwhelmed, and provided a structured framework for data-driven decision-making in future iterations.
+Based on these insights, the second iteration refined the card experience to highlight both load and lane interest while maintaining a clear action hierarchy.
+This balance of visibility and discoverability allowed carriers to explore opportunities without feeling overwhelmed and created a structured foundation for data-driven decision-making in future iterations.

 What we delivered